 Each of the Investment Advisory Agreement and the Sub-Advisory Agreement was approved by our board of directors on May 31, 2012 and became effective on June 4, 2012, which is the date the registration statement was declared effective.
 Unless earlier terminated as described below, the Investment Advisory Agreement and Sub-Advisory Agreement will remain in effect until May 30, 2014 and will remain in effect from year to year thereafter if approved annually by (i) the vote of our board of directors, or the affirmative vote of stockholders entitled to cast at least a majority of the votes entitled to be cast on the matter, and (ii) the vote of a majority of our directors who are not interested persons.
 An affirmative vote of the holders of a majority of our outstanding voting securities is also necessary in order to make material amendments to the Investment Advisory Agreement.
-The Investment Advisory Agreement and Sub-Advisory Agreement and Sub-Advisory Agreement will automatically terminate in the event of its assignment (as such term is defined in the 1940 Act).
-As required by the 1940 Act, the Investment Advisory Agreement and Sub-Adviser, as applicable.
-Our Adviser may voluntarily terminate the Investment Advisory Agreement upon 60 days written notice to the Adviser or Sub-Adviser, as applicable.
-Our Adviser may voluntarily terminate the Investment Advisory Agreement upon 60 days' notice prior to termination and must pay all expenses associated with its termination.
+The Investment Advisory Agreement and Sub-Advisory Agreement and Sub-Advisory Agreement provide that we may terminate the agreement without penalty upon 60 days written notice to the Adviser or Sub-Adviser, as applicable.
+Our Adviser may voluntarily terminate the Investment Advisory Agreement upon 120 days' notice prior to termination and must pay all expenses associated with its termination.